csimpkins/afabl-study/scala_first.md

 +---+---+---+---+---+
 ```

 For Task 2 write a bunny agent for a world that is identical to the world in Task 1 except that the bunny must also find mates.
 This world includes one static potential mate (M) that behaves similarly to the food.
-When the bunny finds the potential mate, the simulation assumes that the bunny has ``mated,'' the mate disappears, and another potential mate appears elsewhere.
+When the bunny finds the potential mate, the simulation assumes that the bunny has "mated," the mate disappears, and another potential mate appears elsewhere.
 The simulation runs as in Task 1, and the scorer additionally keeps track of how many mates the bunny finds.
 As in Task 1, programmers were asked to write bunny agents that meet the wolf as little as possible, eat as much food as possible, and find as many mates as possible.

 # Study Mechanics